-This simple shortbread cookie made with the traditional ingredients in the traditional proportions.
-It uses butter, powdered sugar, and flour.
-Queen Victoria liked her shortbread with a little salt, so that is included as well.
+These traditional shortbread cookies come together with the classic simple ingredients of butter, sugar, and flour.
+Queen Victoria purportedly liked her shortbread with a little salt, so that is included as well.

-Shortbread is a traditional Scottish recipe, with origins as early as the 12th century.
-What Americans call cookies are biscuits in the United Kingdom, which means twice-baked.
-The term short is used for anything crisp.
-These cookies are made without leavening from yeast or baking powder, so they are very firm when baked and can be packed for travel without breaking.
+Shortbread originated in Scotland as far back as the 12th century.
+The first printed recipe was by a Mrs. McLintock, of Scotland, in 1736.
+The cookies are made without leavening from yeast or baking powder, so they are very firm when baked and they travel well without breaking.

 Mary, Queen of Scots, is said to have treasured shortbread in the 16th century and it was served for special occasions as butter was an expensive commodity.
 The shortbread was part of Christmas and Hogmanay (Scottish New Year's Eve) celebrations.